 In This Issue 10(2)Welcome to the expanded second issue of Volume 10 of the International Journal of Aquatic Research and Education.

 In This Issue 10(2)

-This second issue of Volume 10 of IJARE leads off very appropriately with Dr. Kevin Moran's (University of Auckland) latest research report, "Rock-based Fisher Safety Promotion: 10 Years On."
-This is the third in a series of articles published in IJARE on this applied research project (see also Moran, 2008; 2011).
-Can you envision having the foresight and perseverance to collect data from a very transient population such as rock fishers for over 10 years?!
-And imagine the personal and professional satisfaction and benefits of seeing a steady decline in drownings among New Zealand's west coast rock-based fishers as a result of promoting safer fishing practices, most importantly the wearing of lifejackets, that has resulted from the information gained over the past decade from this project!
-IJARE is proud of our publication of these reports that are documenting the changes (and some lack of changes) occurring in surf fishing off rocks along NZ's dangerous, rocky west coast of the North Island!!
-This article represents an exemplar study and deserves wide dissemination and readership.
-Good onya', Kevin (and the collaborators and organizations involved)!
+This second issue of Volume 10 of IJARE led off very appropriately with Dr. Kevin Moran's (University of Auckland) latest research report, "Rock-based Fisher Safety Promotion: 10 Years On."
+This article is the third in a series published in IJARE on this important applied research project (see also Moran, 2008; 2011).
+It follows up on the two previous publications that reported on data from rock fishers in New Zealand surveyed over the past 10+ years.
+This paper along with its two predecessors document the changes in attitudes and practices associated with a decline in drownings among New Zealand's west coast rock-based fishers as a result of promoting safer fishing practices, most importantly the wearing of lifejackets!
+IJARE is honored and proud to have published of these three incredible reports.

-Additional research and educational articles will be appearing shortly in this second issue.
+Keep looking for additional research and educational articles that soon will be appearing in this second issue.

 Stay tuned and as always, happy reading!

 Measuring Australian Children’s Water Safety Knowledge: The National Water Safety Quiz

 Amy E. Peden, Richard Charles Franklin, and Justin Scarr